truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalGroups.md

 {{< trueimage src="/images/SCALE/23.10/GroupsManageMembersSCALE.png" alt="Update Members Screen" id="4: Update Members Screen" >}}

-To add user accounts to the group, select users and then click the right arrow <i class="fa fa-arrow-right" aria-hidden="true" title="Right Arrow"></i>.
+To add a user account to the group, select the user and then click the right arrow <i class="fa fa-arrow-right" aria-hidden="true" title="Right Arrow"></i>.
-To remove user accounts from the group, select users and then click the left arrow <i class="fa fa-arrow-left" aria-hidden="true" title="Left Arrow"></i>.
+To remove a user account from the group, select the user and then click the left arrow <i class="fa fa-arrow-left" aria-hidden="true" title="Left Arrow"></i>.
-Select multiple users by holding <kbd>Ctrl</kbd> while clicking each entry.
+To select multiple users, press<kbd>Ctrl</kbd> and click on each entry.

 Click **Save**.